hyunjin-nam/homepage-vuepress/portfolio/works/project-1.md

 description: Master's thesis
 ---

-***

-## Artificial intelligence in medical diagnositcs
-### Internship as an AI developer at Byon8

-Byon8 is a health tech company using artificial intelligence in medical diagnostics.
-With our product AITOPYA, healthcare professionals are provided with diagnostic suggestions from AI engine to ensure secure diagnoses, recommendations and treatments.
-Also, we are working for de-centralized health care service, currently in the process of providing several services to developing countries such as Uganda.

-As a part of the AI team in Byon8, I have been responsible for data preprocessing,  data mining, and building a predictive model using a wide variety of machine learning models.
-I had an opportunity to stepped into the industry where I can have hands-on experience in implementing production machine learning systems, and also a solid understanding of ML theory.
-During the internship, I wrote my Master's thesis about building a tree-based model that can help diagnose diabetes.

-***

 ## Predicting Diabetes Using Tree-based Methods
 ### Thesis for degree of Master (Uppsala University, Department of Statistics)